-Preparing for an interview can always be nerve wracking – what questions will they ask?
+Preparing for an interview can always be nerve-wracking – what questions will they ask?
 What questions should I ask?
-What answers should I prepare?
+How should I answer?

 Once you have completed your TEFL course with TEFL Org, you can start applying to some of the great opportunities that we have listed on our Job Center.
-Around 80% of our students will find work within just 3 months of completing their course and, while you wait to hear back from employers, take a look at the 5 questions below that you will likely to asked in your first teaching interview.
+More than 80% of our students will find work within just 3 months of completing their course and, while you wait to hear back from employers, take a look at the 5 questions below that you will likely to ask in your first teaching interview.

 Q: “Tell me about your teaching experience”